 Select your visa type in the menu on the left to see a list of required documents.
 We also have this Checklist available.

-* For students outside the Stanford area who need a new travel signature please complete the I-20 Reprint Request
+* For those graduated students outside the Stanford area who need a new travel signature please complete the I-20 Reprint Request

 You may be required to have an entry visa to enter these countries.
 Contact the consulates to check if you need a visa.
 Please allow enough time before your travel for visa processing.